Notgnoshi/joystick/README.md

 Further note that you will run into issues if you pass a `Joystick` object around instead of passing a `Joystick*`.

 Both `ps3_mappings.h` and `360_mappings.h` are included.
 Only the PS3 one has been tested.
 I've been told it works best for interfacing with a joystick on Linux.

+---

+There is now a Python version of of `Joystick` that works almost exactly the same.
+See `python/test.py` for the top level code and `python/controller.py` for project/implementation specific code.